easierdata/logbook-filecoin/docs/prerequisites.md

 # Prerequisites

-Before you begin working with the decentralized location claims application, ensure you have the following tools and software installed:
+Before you begin working with the decentralized location logger application, ensure you have the following tools and software installed:

 - **Node.js (v16 or later)** - Required to run the application
 - **Yarn package manager** - Required for dependency management